pusher-community/titanium_pusher_ios/README.md

 ## Building

+Before you can build the module, you have to install the Pods from Podfile (powered by Cocoapods).
+To do that, open the terminal inside the project and enter:

+$ sudo gem install cocoapods
+$ pod install

+This will create a new directory `Pods` inside your project, with all the project dependencies.

-Assuming you have the latest Titanium Mobile, Xcode (currently 4.2) and the iOS SDK (currently 5.0), you can build simply by entering
+Then, assuming you have the latest Titanium Mobile, Xcode (currently 4.4) and the iOS SDK (currently 5.0), you can build simply by entering

 $ ./build.py